peopleware/cyber-risk-scenarios/README.md

 ## Development

+### Installation

 Execute

 > npm install

 to install development tools.

+After install, `.JSONSchemata/RiskScenarios.json` is used.
+You can tell your editor to use this JSON Schema when editing risk scenario files.

 ### Formatting

-This repository is set up for use in IntelliJ IDEAs.
-YAML and Markdown files are formatted when saved using [Prettier].
+YAML, Markdown and JavaScript files are formatted when saved using [Prettier].
-Support for other ideas can be added.

 ### Testing